 Park Gates to Stoney First Nation (at Kananaskis River

 This stretch passes by Canmore, Lac Des Arc, and Deadmans Flats before crossing the Kananaskis River and traversing land of the Stony First Nation, which most will notice from the “Caution Watch for Pedestrian” signs along the highway (signs are also on the highway at the other end of the lands, on the western descent from Scott Lake Hill).

 Alberta Highway No. 1X is a spur highway between Highway 1 and Highway 1A approximately 7 km east of Exshaw connecting Highway 1 with the western edge of the Stoney Indian Reserve.
 This 4.5 km (2.8 mi) roadway also serves as the only Bow River crossing between Canmore and Morley.
 This road provides access to First Nations lands, services, and communities.

 When driving west, drivers notice the ridges running at right-angles to the highway getting progressively higher.
 These are the foothills to the Rockies.

 This hill is the highest point of the Trans-Canada east of the Rockies.
 It lies on the Livingstone Ridge, which marks the eastern boundary of the Stoney Nakoda First Nation lands.
-There is a rest stop on the westbound side, where you can enjoy the view to the mountains to the south and west, but if you miss it, the drive down the west slope offers lots of picture taking opportunities (if you are NOT the driver!)
+There is a rest stop on the westbound side, where you can enjoy the view to the mountains to the south and west.
+If you miss it, the drive down the west slope offers lots of picture taking opportunities (if you are NOT the driver!)

-The uphill slope to Scott Lake Hill is one of the few places where the Trans-Canada widens to three lanes, so heavy trucks and slow moving cars can take the right lane, and faster cars can pass to the far left.
+The uphill slope to Scott Lake Hill is one of the few places where the Trans-Canada widens to three lanes (in both directions), so heavy trucks, RVs, and slow moving cars can take the right lane, and faster cars can pass to the far left.
 Don’t be an oblivious IDIOT and drive the speed limit in the far left passing lane!